AdewaleIdowuvic/Telco-Churn-Analysis/README.md

 Identify high value customers at risk of churning using predictive models and deploy a specialized retention team with personalized offers and improved customer service to prevent their attrition.

-## Future Works and Future recommendation
+## Future Works and recommendation

 To further enhance this churn analysis and drive more impactful business outcomes, these steps are highly recommended: